Cosmosvybes/fullstack_class/README.md

    #### HTML CLASS
  -HTML ELEMENTS
- - We are  are goimh to be learning about the HTML elements.
+ - We are  are going to be learning about the HTML **elements**.
+ - ****
+ - Today we are learning about listing Elements
+ - Local image resources for img tag
+ - div, section, nav, main, span, strong, anchor,
- -
+ - Foooter elements